Persoonia pungens

 Persoonia pungens is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is an erect to spreading or low-lying shrub with densely hairy young branchlets, twisted elliptic to oblong, sharply-pointed leaves, and glabrous, bright yellow flowers borne in groups of up to five.

 Description

 Persoonia pungens is an erect to spreading or low-lying shrub that typically grows to a height of 20–80 cm with smooth, mottled bark and young branchlets that are densely covered with greyish hair when young.
 The leaves are elliptic to oblong, twisted through one complete turn, 5–15 mm long and 1–5 mm wide with a sharply-pointed tip.
 The flowers are arranged in groups of up to five along a rachis up to 5 mm long, each flower on a pedicel 1–3 mm long, with a leaf or a scale leaf at the base.
 The tepals are bright yellow and glabrous on the outside, 9–12.5 mm long.
-Flowering occurs from September to December and the fruit is a oval drupe 6–8 mm long and 5–6.5 mm wide.
+Flowering occurs from September to December and the fruit is an oval drupe 6–8 mm long and 5–6.5 mm wide.